2023

 Dr. Amy Burgin earned her Ph.D. from Michigan State University (2007) and completed a postdoctoral training at the Cary Institute of Ecosystem Studies (2008-09) before tenure-track positions at Wright State University (2009-2011) and the University of Nebraska-Lincoln (2011-2015).
 She joined the faculty at the University of Kansas in 2016 as an Associate Professor and Scientist; she was promoted to Professor and Scientist in 2022.
 She joined the FOK Board of Directors in 2016.
 Her research focuses on how human activities alter biogeochemical cycles and water quality across aquatic ecosystems, including streams, rivers, lakes, and wetlands.
 At KU, she is the lead Principal Investigator for the EPSCoR Track-2 project Aquatic Intermittency effects on Microbiomes in Streams (AIMS).
 She is also Project Director for the NIH-funded Haskell University – KU Bridges to the Baccalaureate Program, which places American Indian and Alaska Native students from Haskell Indian Nations University into research experiences at KU.
 She is co-PI on the new EPSCoR Bridging EPSCoR Communities (BEC) project to create the Building the Emerging STEM Scholars of Tomorrow (BESST) training program to increase representation in STEM career pathways and improve mentor training at KU.
 Her collaborations all emphasize high-quality undergraduate to postdoctoral training, building effective mentoring practices, and creating inclusive scientific teams.
 She received the 2015 Holling Family Junior Teacher Award (from UNL), the 2019 Mentor of the Year by the KU Office of Diversity in Science Training (ODST), and the 2022 University Scholarly Achievement Award from KU.
 She has co-authored over 50 publications and secured >$10M in federal research support while training more than 50 undergraduates, 7 graduate students, and 6 post-doctoral scientists.
 She teaches courses on Water in the Anthropocene, Scientific Communication, and Team Science.

 Renée is serving their second term on the board.
 They’ve lived in Kansas longer than any other place, and their interest in water began in middle school when they received first place in a state-wide competition identifying water quality issues in freshwater systems.
-They initially went to Kansas State University for microbiology, but life had other plans and they graduated from the University of Kansas with a Bachelor’s in philosophy.
-After graduation, they started a job in utilities administration until they were approached about applying for a position within water treatment plant operations.
-Seizing that opportunity, they have spent over a decade working in water treatment with a focus on wastewater treatment.
-Renée is a licensed Class IV Water and Wastewater Treatment Operator through the Kansas Department of Health and Environment, along with being a certified Class IV Biosolids Management Technologist and a Class II Wastewater Lab Analyst through the Kansas Water Environment Association.
-They have served on the leadership team for the Kansas Women’s Environmental Network and as a representative on the Upper Wakarusa and Lower Kansas River Watershed Restoration and Protection Strategy (WRAPS) groups.
+For over a decade, Renée has worked in water utilities as a licensed Class IV Water and Wastewater Treatment Operator through the Kansas Department of Health and Environment.
+They also are a certified Biosolids Management Technologist and Wastewater Lab Analyst through the Kansas Water Environment Association.
+Renée has served on the leadership team for the Kansas Women’s Environmental Network and as a representative on the Upper Wakarusa and Lower Kansas River Watershed Restoration and Protection Strategy (WRAPS) groups.
 When they’re not talking about water or trying to be near water, they are writing to pen pals while shooing their cats off the desk, photographing post offices around Kansas (they’ve been to over 300 of them), or searching for old postcards in antique stores.

 Margaret Fast retired in 2017 after spending 39 years employed by the state of Kansas, most of the time with the Kansas water office as a water resource planner.
 Duties over the years included focus on water quantity and quality related issues in all the regions of the state.
 Most recently, she facilitated the development of the State Water Plan Action Plans for the Kansas Region in her role as staff to Kansas Regional Advisory Committee.